ssfsx17/ffpnp/Jobs/HolyKnight.md

 - Attack
 - Defend
 - Charge
-- Cover - Choose one ally.
+- Cover or Remove - Choose one ally.
 All physical attacks against the ally are instead directed towards you.
 You can only Cover for one ally at a time.
-- Remove - Ends Cover.
+This action can also be used to end the effect of Cover.
 - Holy Sword
 - Item